go-playground/assets/README.md

 #### What's missing
 ----------
-Currently this library doesn't compress the combined files, when using Gzip it's not that big of a deal, however once an established js and css conpressor is created it can be added seamlessly; **pull requests are welcome to help**
+Currently this library doesn't compress the combined files, when using Gzip it's not that big of a deal, however once an established js and css compressor is created it can be added seamlessly; **pull requests are welcome to help**

 #### Installation
 ------------------